EmeryWang/ZijieWang-first-repo/README.md

 # Jia Si
 A MSF/MSBA dual degree candidadate.

-# Xinpeng Zhang
+# Xinpeng Jin
-Business major in Brandeis University
+Business major in Brandeis University.
+Currently a Senior, will be applying to MSF or MSBA program.